-• Successfully complete the field experiences requirements and required classes (see "Course of Study") with a minimum of a 3.0 GPA, with no grade lower than a 2.0 ("C") in any education (EDU) course, and complete milestones 2-5.
+Successfully complete the field experiences requirements and required classes (see "Course of Study") with a minimum of a 3.0 GPA, with no grade lower than a 2.0 ("C") in any education (EDU) course, and complete milestones 2-5.

-During the second semester, candidates will be in clinical practice/student teaching where they are placed full time in a local public school classroom.
+During the second semester, candidates will be in clinical practice/student teaching where they are placed full time in a local public-school classroom.

 - In addition to coursework, field experience, and competency requirements before clinical practice/student teaching, candidates must have a "cleared" status on an FBI fingerprint and background check and be reviewed and cleared through a South Carolina Law Enforcement Division (SLED) check pursuant to Section 59-25-115 of the South Carolina Code of Laws.
-(Eligible applicants who have prior arrests and/or convictions must undergo a review by the State Board of Education and be approved before a license can be issued.) - Candidates are not permitted to be employed during clinical practice without specific, restricted, approved permission.

-Follow these steps for the application process:

-- Submit an application for Student Teaching Approval and Initial Certification to SC DOE. - Pay a non-refundable processing fee.
+(Eligible applicants who have prior arrests and/or convictions must undergo a review by the State Board of Education and be approved before a license can be issued.) - Candidates are not permitted to be employed during clinical practice without specific, restricted, approved permission. - Candidates must also take the required Praxis II exams prior to entering clinical practice.
+Follow these steps for the application process: - Submit an application for Student Teaching Approval and Initial Certification to SC DOE. - Pay a non-refundable processing fee.